 This said, the trip is highly recommended.

-We are travelling to Alistair’s part of the world, where his family holiday every summer.
 Boats feature strongly in our programme and are a lot of fun.
 Our coach will drive aboard the ferry to Mull which is a large modern vessel with restaurant, bar, shop, lounges and viewing decks.
 The boat has lifts so is fully accessible.
 In contrast, we walk onto the small ferry plying across to Iona, an island where you need a special permit to bring a car.
 For Staffa, the boat gets smaller and you can expect to get wet on this fun afternoon optional excursion!

 Accommodation on Iona itself is limited so we have created a programme bringing together a real flavour of the Hebrides with the focus firmly fixed on Iona and its unique history.